EronAlves1996/TaskMasterGQL/docs/Agile.md

 ## User Stories

+The Striked User Stories represent the elements that are already implemented.
+From User Story U1, every User Story have a documented workflow in the dir Workflow.

-- PNU1 -As a Potentially New User, I want to registrate into the system;
+- <s>PNU1 -As a Potentially New User, I want to registrate into the system;</s>
-- NU1 - As a New User, I want to login into the system;
+- <s>NU1 - As a New User, I want to login into the system;</s>
 - U1 - As an User, I want to have the possibility to update my data (including password, excluding email);
 - U2 - As an User, I want to find other Users by name;
 - U3 - As an User, I want to delete my own account (and have my associated Company and Projects to be deleted too);